 Chuck Norris Salutes the Legendary Work of America’s Service Men and Women

-Advocacy You know his name, and you know his films — but what you might not know about the multi-talented entertainer is his fierce advocacy work for the military community
+Advocacy You know his name, and you know his films — but what you might not know about is his fierce advocacy work for the military community.

 Norris joined the Air Force after high school to prepare for a career in law enforcement.
 It was while he was stationed in Korea that he was first introduced to martial arts.

 “I didn’t succeed at it immediately, but I continued to work on it, and I learned an important lesson,” he tells Mediaplanet.
 “It was the first time I’d stuck with something and not given up.”

 When he returned to the United States, Norris continued to act as an Air Policeman at March Air Force Base in California until he was honorably discharged in 1962.
 He went on to study Tang Soo Do and Tae Kwan Do, and eventually became the first Westerner to be awarded an eighth-degree Black Belt in Tae Kwan Do.